compcogneuro/web/content/acetylcholine.md

 ## Biological data

 In general, the ACh system is dauntingly complex at a biological level, with multiple different types of muscarinic and nicotinic receptors having opposing responses to ACh binding, and many ACh-releasing neurons also co-releasing other neurotransmitters ([[@AnanthRajebhosaleKimEtAl23]]; [[@AbudukeyoumuHernandez-FloresGarcia-MunozEtAl19]]).
-This is consistent with an evolutionary process that is constantly tweaking existing neural pathways to optimize behavior in various ways.
+This is consistent with an [[evolution|evolutionary]] process that is constantly tweaking existing neural pathways to optimize behavior in various ways.
 Given our interest in more generalized mechanisms that support learning and modulation to accomplish well-defined computational functions, we are necessarily oversimplifying and omitting many of these details.

 ### Volume transmission